Interviews are stressful, right?!

 - What problems will the new hire solve?

-- What are the knowledge, skills, and competencies needed for the job role?
+- What are the knowledge, skills, and competencies needed to fulfil the role?

 - What are the required and preferred qualifications?

 - Is a background check necessary?
 (If so, it should be clearly stated in the job description.)

 - How long will the onboarding and training processes take?

 GoHire gives you access to over 700 free job description templates, as well as allowing you to create your own.
 Take a look now with a free 14-day trial.

 Once you are crystal clear about the job requirements, you will need to decide the team members who will be interviewing them.

 This is an important part of the complete employer interview checklist, and is one area that your success will come from.